• Home

 • River shorelines

-Protecting Land Protects our Water
+Protecting Land Protects Our Water

 How land is used and what it is covered with effects water bodies it is adjacent to and greatly impacts how it receives and transfers water from precipitation.
 By protecting natural habitat near waterbodies we help to preserve water quality.
 For example forests next to streams: